mostafa-taman-ashtrei/NeoQR/README.md

 # NEOQR

 NEOQR is a react app that allows you to generate and scan qr codes for free.
+You can try the [DEMO](https://neoqr.herokuapp.com/).

 ### Languages and Tools Used: